Universal sectors in superconformal defects: The BPS Wilson line in ABJM

 consistently with the general expression \eqref{eq: general OPE NLO}.

 We end this discussion with a last analysis on the other four-point function that can be studied which is

 Up to NLO this is given by

 and it is related by the mapping $z\rightarrow\chi$ to the other four-point function \eqref{eq: four-point tilt}.
-As discussed in section \ref{sec: The 1/2 BPS line in N=2 Chern-Simons matter theories}, these correlation functions admit two distinct channels.
-For the chiral–antichiral expansion, the analysis is equivalent to the discussion presented above, whereas in the chiral–chiral channel one must consider the OPE\footnote{See \cite{Pozzi:2024xnu} for further details}
+As discussed in Sec. \ref{sec: The 1/2 BPS line in N=2 Chern-Simons matter theories}, these correlation functions admit two distinct channels.
+For the chiral-antichiral expansion, the analysis is equivalent to the discussion presented above, whereas in the chiral-chiral channel one must consider the OPE\footnote{See \cite{Pozzi:2024xnu} for further details}

 One can see that the quantum numbers of $L\Bar{A}[1]_{1}^{(0)}$ are consistent with those of the displacement supermultiplet hence, in principle, it could appear in the exchange.
 However, this expansion must be related by an analogous relation of \eqref{eq: braiding corr} to the one where the second and fourth insertions are swapped, \ie braiding.
-Thus, consistency with \eqref{eq: four-point tilt} and \eqref{eq: four-point tilt chi} allows to exclude the superdisplacement in the possible exchanges.
+Thus, consistency with \eqref{eq: four-point tilt} and \eqref{eq: four-point tilt chi} allows one to exclude the superdisplacement in the possible exchanges.
 One can see this explicitly by considering the expansion up to NLO

 where, as discussed for \eqref{eq: f1(z) NLO with Z2 odd}, we collected all the contributions controlled by the three-point exchanges in $\text{h}^{(1)}(1-\chi)$.